swkim101/cspapers.org/README.md

 # cspapers.org

-An index for computer science papers.
+Search engine for computer science papers.

+Indexes title and abstract.
+Paper contents and authors are ***not*** indexed.

 ## How to add papers